ACL Chapter 3

 (govt-member obj (car lst)))))

-cells.
+cons cells.
 (Hint: Use dotted lists.)Only one word needs to be changed in8.
-Define a function that takes a list and prints it in dot notation:n-elts
+Define a function that takes a list and prints it in dot notation:n-elts:(defun compress (x)

 (if (consp x)